Are you keeping up to date with the paperwork and recordkeeping?

 Smart contractors always know where their money is coming from, where it's going, and what it's doing for them.
 Follow these tips to be sure you're making the most of every dollar:

 - Digitize and automate as many of your business processes as possible.
-For example, save time by using RocketSign® to sign and get your contracts signed digitally instead of waiting for paper copies.
+For example, save time by using RocketSign® to sign and get your contracts signed electronically instead of waiting for paper copies.

 - Invest in bookkeeping software and monitor and update it as part of your daily routine.